jmacdotorg/plerd/t/source_model/two_tags.md

 title: Two tags
-tags: foo, bar with spaces
+tags: Foo, bar with spaces

 This is a perfectly good and typical source file.